HyperCodec/neat/README.md

 *Do you like this repo and want to support it?
 If so, leave a ⭐*

+RAYON FEATURE WARNING there is a known deadlock that can happen in rare scenarios.
+This is an issue that requires an update to the `rayon` crate and no long-term fix can be made right now.
+It is recommended that you backup your generations with the `serde` feature if you use the `rayon` feature in case it hangs.
+Because this is specific and pretty much happens randomly, you can simply start training again from the backup.
+Sorry for the inconvenience.

 ### How To Use
 When working with this crate, you'll want to use the `NeuralNetworkTopology` struct in your agent's DNA and the use `NeuralNetwork::from` when you finally want to test its performance.
 The `genetic-rs` crate is also re-exported with the rest of this crate.